-The Sustainable Food Policy Alliance is committed to developing and advocating for policies that help people make better-informed food choices that contribute to healthy eating while supporting a sustainable environment.
+The Sustainable Food Policy Alliance is committed to developing and advocating for policies that increase access to healthy foods for all communities and help people make better-informed food choices while supporting a sustainable environment.

-We make foods to support healthy, balanced lives, and we believe policies that impact the business of food should support people’s health, too.
-We are concerned about the continued rise in obesity rates and other chronic diseases such as diabetes and heart disease, as well as food insecurity and access to healthy food, in the U.S. and globally.
-Collectively, our members are constantly improving the nutritional profile of our products, reducing the amount of saturated fat, sodium, and sugar in our products, as well as increasing micronutrients, including essential vitamins and minerals.
+We make foods to support healthy, balanced lives, and we believe policies that affect the business of food should support people’s health, too.
+We are concerned about the continued rise in obesity rates and other chronic diseases such as diabetes and heart disease, as well as food insecurity and access to healthy food, in the United States and globally.
+Collectively, our members strive to improve the nutritional profile of our products, reducing the amount of saturated fat, sodium, and sugar in our products, as well as increasing micronutrients, including essential vitamins and minerals.
 Each of us has set goals to do more.
 We have begun increasing nutrient density, lowering calorie counts per serving size across the diverse range of our products, and updating our packaging to contain smaller portions that encourage saving some for later.

-- Support National School Lunch and Breakfast Programs that provide children access to nutritious food and set them up for a lifetime of making positive dietary choices.
+- Support continued access for children to school meals that reflect nutritional standards aligned with the current DGA.
+The National School Lunch and Breakfast Programs provide children access to nutritious food and set them up for a lifetime of making healthful dietary choices.

-- Actively participate in the dialogue with FDA to remove barriers to innovation to help provide healthier foods that people want; modernize standards of identity; encourage consumption of smaller portions; and support education efforts that help people eat healthier diets.
+- Actively participate in the dialogue with FDA to remove barriers to innovation that provide healthier foods that people want, encourage consumption of smaller portions, and support education efforts that help people eat healthier diets.

 - Continue to strengthen voluntary, industry-wide standards governing responsible marketing and improving the nutrition of foods marketed to families and children.
 We hold ourselves to high ethical marketing standards and respect each parent or gatekeeper’s right to make smart decisions about their children’s health.

-Learn more about what our individual members are doing on nutrition:
+Read more about what SFPA member company is doing on nutrition: